 Fall is officially here!
-So gather your friends, fire up the grill and get ready to cheer on your favorite team!
+So gather your friends, fire up the grill and get ready to cheer on your favorite team with this delicious Beef and Broccoli Kabobs recipe!
 Whether watching the game at home or tailgating outside the stadium, Walmart has everything you need to get your grilling on!

 Beef and Broccoli Kabobs

 - 1 pound of beef steak such as tenderloin, sirloin, or top loin, cut into 1” pieces

 - 1 red sweet bell pepper, cut into 1” pieces

 - 1 package fresh mushrooms

 - white rice

 The first thing you want to do is some basic prepping which includes cutting the meat and red pepper into 1” pieces and break up the broccoli into large florets.
 You want everything large enough to fit on the skewer.

 Next, prepare the sauce by combining the hoisin sauce, soy sauce, minced garlic, honey, and sugar together.
 Mixing well with a fork or whisk until the sugar and honey are dissolved.

 Next, place the beef in a large bowl, and pour ¾ of the sauce into the same bowl.
 Let the meat marinate for about 30 minutes.
 Place the remaining sauce off to the side.